New interpretation of the original charged BTZ black hole spacetime: Exact solutions in non-linear electrodynamics

-The theory is characterized by two parameters $\alpha$ and $\beta$ whose dimensions are $[\alpha^2]=1/L=[\beta^2]$, and that reduces to ($d=3$) conformal electrodynamics \cite{Martinez2007}: \be _{\mbox { C}}=\frac{2}{3}\beta (-{\cal S})^{3/4}\,, \ee upon taking the limit $\alpha\to \infty$.
-As shown in \cite{Kubiznak:2024ijq}, this theory is a natural continuation of the four-dimensional RegMax theory \cite{Tahamtan:2020lvq, Hale:2023dpf} to three dimensions.
+As shown in \cite{Kubiznak:2024ijq}, RegConf theory is a natural continuation of the four-dimensional {\em Regularized Maxwell} (RegMax) theory \cite{Tahamtan:2020lvq, Hale:2023dpf} to three dimensions.
 It breaks the conformal symmetry of conformal electrodynamics \eqref{LC} by introducing a `minimal' regularization of the field strength, and is exceptional in that it admits simple analytic self-gravitating accelerating black hole solutions in three dimensions.